-Join Nick Brazzi for an in-depth discussion in this video Posting a job and linking it to a project, part of Up and Running with LinkedIn Recruiter.
+Join Nick Brazzi for an in-depth discussion in this video Posting a job and linking it to a project, part of Learning LinkedIn Recruiter.

 - As part of your overall recruitment strategy you may want to post a job on Linkedin through your Recruiter account.
 You certainly do not have to post a job to use Recruiter.
 You may be doing general networking not associated with a specific job, or you might prefer to route applicants to your website.
 But there are some benefits to posting a job with Recruiter.
 I'm going to the menus at the top.
 I'm going to go to More, and then to Admin Settings.
 Before you can post a job, you need to have a job slot available.